AlerianEmperor/OpenGL-Object-Loading/README.md

 3. Model which is too large:

 If you want draw large model like San Miguel 10M triangles, Factory 12M triangles and bigger.
 Computer usually ran out of memory and return error.
-There are two reason this problem occur:
+There are two reasons this problem occur:

 a.
 You tried to draw the model as "a Whole", you have to divide model into mesh, the most optimal way is to split them by material.